GesangPJ/kasbon-js/README.md

 ## Changelog

-- _Build means it's safe to build the project_
+- _Build means it's tested and safe to build the project_
 - _Preview means this version has not been built yet_

 ### v1.4.4-PREVIEW